-How To Submit Contributed Stories To Fast Company And Tips On Getting Published
+How to submit contributed stories to Fast Company and tips on getting published

-Fast Company‘s Leadership section selectively accepts outside contributions from industry professionals.
+Fast Company‘s Work Life section (formerly known as Leadership) selectively accepts outside contributions from industry professionals.
 Here’s a little bit about how that works.

-Articles submitted for consideration should be of interest to readers of Fast Company‘s Leadership section, have a tone that is appropriate for Fast Company, and be written by a person, not a PR department.
-We like articles that introduce new ideas and advance conversations around topics and trends that engage our readers–think op-ed rather than content marketing.
+Articles submitted for consideration should be of interest to readers of the Work Life section, have a tone that is appropriate for Fast Company, and be written by a person, not a PR department.
+We like articles that introduce new ideas and advance conversations around topics and trends that engage our readers—think op-ed rather than content marketing.
 We appreciate lively, polished writing that balances research or news with fun and memorable anecdotes or examples that help illustrate your point of view.

 While we encourage drawing from your own experiences in business to support your ideas, over-the-top self-promotion (of yourself or your company) will prevent us from publishing your article.
 The same goes for dense jargon and abstract, blanket assertions.

-Fast Company prefers submissions from contributors who are leaders in and knowledgeable about the types of industries and topics we regularly cover on our Leadership section: productivity, creativity, career development, hiring and recruiting, work culture, work-life issues and policies, entrepreneurship, and innovation are popular with our readers, especially if there’s a salient takeaway for other professionals.
+Fast Company prefers submissions from contributors who are leaders in and knowledgeable about the types of industries and topics we regularly cover on our Work Life section: productivity, creativity, career development, hiring and recruiting, work culture, work-life issues and policies, entrepreneurship, and innovation are popular with our readers, especially if there’s a salient takeaway for other professionals.

-To get an idea of the types of stories Fast Company wants to publish, please read “How To Write Thought-Leadership Pieces That Get Published And Don’t Make Editors Want To Die” (and possibly also this op-ed by one of our editors), and for more information on the Leadership section’s scope of coverage, please see the “Note From The Leadership Editor.”
+To get an idea of the types of stories Fast Company wants to publish, please read “How To Write Thought-Leadership Pieces That Get Published And Don’t Make Editors Want To Die” (and possibly also this op-ed by one of our (former) editors).

-Submitted articles must be 600–900 words.
+Submitted articles should generally be between 600 and 900 words.
 We cannot offer to pay for contributed stories, but if they’re engaging to read and useful to our audience, we will energetically promote them, just like any other story that runs on our site.

-Send via email complete, unpublished articles only, intended strictly for Fast Company‘s Leadership section, to Assistant Editor Anisa Purbasari Horton at submissions at fastcompany dot com.
+Send via email complete, unpublished articles only, intended strictly for Fast Company‘s Work Life section, to Assistant Editor Anisa Purbasari Horton at submissions at fastcompany dot com.
 Please no pitches, abstracts, outlines, press releases, or interview offers.
 And please no phone calls.

 Fast Company’s other sections do not regularly review submissions, but if you feel you have a story that’s well-suited for another section, please consult our masthead and send your pitch or completed article to the appropriate editor for consideration.